News From Norfolk Island

 She thrust her small posy into Ginny’s hands.
 She took the letter from Finley as Clara moved to look over her mother’s shoulder.
 Kit began to read.

 “Is it from Papa?”
 Clara gripped the side of Kit’s chair.
 “Is he really alive?”

-“Well then,” Father Dixon shifted his gaze from Tom to Kit and back again.
+“Well then,” Father Dixon said, not knowing whether to look at Kit or Tom.
 “This is a most unexpected turn of events.”

 Kit folded the letter and twisted in her chair to face Tom.
 She took his hands in hers.
 “He’s my husband.
 I must go to him.”

 “I understand.
 You must do what is right.”
 He leaned forward and kissed her on the cheek.
 “Whatever happens, I’ll be here for you.”
 He strode from the cottage, kicking over a chair before exiting.